sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 3. Download the folder with the cmtk binaries : https://www.dropbox.com/s/c2ijc5qzb732to0/cmtk_munger_mac.zip?dl=0   if anything needs to be unzipped don’t forget to do it

-4. From the downloaded repo "Fiji-CMTK-registration-runner-GUI-master"  copy the Fiji_CMTK_registration_runner.ijm file to your Fiji package plugins/Macros folder, to reach this destination right click on Fiji and choose "show package contents".
+4. From the downloaded repo "Fiji-CMTK-registration-runner-GUI-master"  copy the "Fiji_CMTK_registration_runner.ijm" file to your Fiji package plugins/Macros folder, to reach this destination right click on Fiji and choose "show package contents".

 5. Copy the downloaded "cmtk_munger_mac" into your fiji package "lib" library.
 Again right click on the fiji package and choose show package content to open as a library